hoodiecrow/ConsTcl/README.md

 }
 ```

-`invoke` arranges for a procedure to be called with a list of values.
-It checks if `pr`
+`invoke` arranges for a procedure to be called with a Tcl list of Lisp values.
+It checks
-really is a procedure, and determines whether to call `pr` as an object or as a Tcl
+if `pr`really is a procedure, and determines whether to call `pr` as an object or as a Tcl
 command.

 ```